PetarMc1/bulgarian-plugin-translations/README.md

-# Plugins
+# Translated to Bulgarian
-Private respiratory for me and Minecraft server admins.
+All Minecraft Plugins that i sue and have the languages change option are/will be translated to Bulgarian